 By using emerging technologies, great opportunities now exist to address these data gaps, at lower cost and with greater efficiency than ever before.

-This project addresses these information gaps by collaboratively developing and testing better ways to undertake dugong focussed research.
+This project addresses these information gaps by collaboratively developing and testing better ways to undertake dugong-focussed research.

 Approach

-• use genetic methods to understand how individuals and populations mix and move; and
+• use genetic methods to understand how individuals and populations mix and move;

 Expected outcomes